-At Heightsafe Systems a properly installed lightning protection system, will not only protect the structure of a property, it will protect your people and your assets, so don’t be caught by a ‘bolt from the blue’, contact one of our Specialist Lightning Protection Consultants to discuss design, installation and maintenance.
+At Heightsafe Systems a properly installed lightning protection and surge protection system, will not only protect the structure of a property, it will protect your people and your assets, so don’t be caught by a ‘bolt from the blue’, contact one of our Specialist Lightning Protection Consultants to discuss design, installation and maintenance.
 The well-known saying that ‘lightning doesn’t strike twice’ is not a complete fallacy, and the fact that global warming is something we all need to be considering, and what we can do to avoid the devastating consequences, needs to be fully considered and acted upon.To put this to test lets look at the Empire State Building in New York.
 Strikes of 49 in a single day have been recorded, and the building is said to be hit about 100 times every year.
 The testimony to a fully functional, crucial and maintained lightning protection system is that any damage has been minimal, and iconic building remains the same as it has for years.

 Lightning is caused as a result of high voltage currents, its unpredictable and can strike during any season of the year.
 We have all noticed the increase in storm clouds and extreme weather conditions, making lightning strikes a high risk to property, people and our valued assets.